What are the different types of MRI scan we used?

 - Faces Game - this involved trying to memorize a series of faces and names and then recalling them later in the game.
 This was a very difficult task but it helps us better understand how well we can remember new information.

 DWI (Diffusion-weighted imaging) - Study members will probably remember this one because the scanner bed vibrated (see question 5).
 It measures how easily water molecules can randomly diffuse (move) in the brain’s white-matter (see question 9).
 Water molecules can move more easily in the same direction that nerve fibres run in than across them (imagine dragging a fork in different directions through cooked spaghetti).
-By comparing the movement of water in different directions we can get an idea of the density of nerve fibres travelling between different parts of the brain.
-These scans produce the lovely coloured picture that we sent to Study members later, in which the nerve fibres running in different directions are colour-coded during the analysis process.
+By comparing the movement of water in different directions we can get information about how well different parts of the brain are connected.
+These scans produce the lovely coloured picture that we sent to Study members later, in which the bundles of nerve fibres running in different directions are colour-coded during the analysis process.

 Image from a DWI scan showing white-matter nerve fibre pathways.
 They have been colour-coded during analysis to show their directions of travel.